pietrop/autoEdit_2_documentation/transcriptions/hypertranscript.md

 ### What is an `hypertranscript`?

-HyperTranscript representation (http://hyperaud.io/blog/hypertranscripts ) == Clickable transcript in sync with video.
+[HyperTranscript representation as described in hyperaudio](http://hyperaud.io/blog/hypertranscripts) `==` Clickable transcript in sync with video.

 --